Islamic State–Taliban conflict: 2019

 On 22 June, clashes were reported in Kunar between the Taliban and IS, by an Afghan government official.
 The official also claimed that the Afghan military had killed some IS fighters in the area, and that the Taliban was active in the area as well.

-On 29 June, IS released photos of weapons captured from the Taliban.
+On 29 June IS released photos of weapons captured from the Taliban.
 On the same day, IS published a video of its fighters renewing their Bayah to Abu Bakr al-Baghdadi.
 In the video, fighters criticized the Taliban for engaging in peace talks and called upon Taliban fighters to join IS.

-On 1 August, the Amaq News Agency claimed that IS had killed 5 Taliban members during clashes in Kunar.
+On 1 August the Amaq News Agency claimed that IS had killed five Taliban members during clashes in Kunar.

-On 1 October, IS claimed to have killed and wounded 20 Taliban fighters in Tora Bora.
+On 1 October IS claimed to have killed and wounded 20 Taliban fighters in Tora Bora.

 2020

-In March 2020, the Afghan Salafist Council under its emir, Shaikh Abdul Aziz Nooristani, met with Taliban leaders and pledged loyalty to their movement.
+In March 2020 the Afghan Salafist Council under its emir, Shaikh Abdul Aziz Nooristani, met with Taliban leaders and pledged loyalty to their movement.
 Salafists had previously provided crucial support to IS-K, but recognized that the latter's position had greatly declined after its defeats in Nangarhar and Kunar.
 The Salafist Council, represented by 32 scholars and military leaders, stated that they were in no way loyal to IS-K, and wanted to be left out of the Islamic State–Taliban conflict.
 The Taliban leadership accepted the pledge of loyalty, exploiting it in its propaganda.

-In October 2020, former Politico reporter Wesley Morgan revealed that United States special operations forces, longtime foes of the Taliban, had been conducting drone strikes against IS-K to give the Taliban an advantage in the field.
+In October 2020 former Politico reporter Wesley Morgan revealed that United States special operations forces, longtime foes of the Taliban, had been conducting drone strikes against IS-K to give the Taliban an advantage in the field.
 According to Morgan, the operators were jokingly referred to as the "Taliban Air Force" and instead of communicating directly with Taliban commanders, they would monitor Taliban communications and decide when was the best time to strike.
-On 10 December 2020, General Kenneth McKenzie Jr., head of U.S. Central Command, confirmed that the U.S. had assisted the Taliban via opportunistic drone strikes, saying that they did not coordinate operations with the Taliban, but took advantage of them fighting a "common enemy" to conduct their own operations.
+On 10 December 2020, General Kenneth McKenzie Jr., head of US Central Command, confirmed that the US had assisted the Taliban via opportunistic drone strikes, saying that they did not coordinate operations with the Taliban, but took advantage of them fighting a "common enemy" to conduct their own operations.
 Gen. McKenzie said the strikes occurred several months prior when IS-K was holding ground in Nangarhar Province and elsewhere in eastern Afghanistan.